 British PM, Suu Kyi back suspension of Myanmar sanctions

-YANGON (Reuters) - British Prime Minister David Cameron and Myanmar opposition leader Aung San Suu Kyi gave powerful backing on Friday for suspending sanctions on the country, a stark shift in stance and a boon for a pariah state eager to come in from the cold.
+YANGON (Reuters) - British Prime Minister David Cameron and Myanmar opposition leader Aung San Suu Kyi gave powerful backing on Friday for the suspension of sanctions on the country, a sharp change in stance that could trigger a flood of investment in the resource-rich state.

-Cameron, the first Western leader to visit Myanmar in decades, and Nobel laureate Suu Kyi said at a news conference in Yangon sanctions should be suspended, but not lifted altogether to pressure the quasi-civilian government to continue reforms.
+Cameron, the first Western leader to visit Myanmar in decades, and Nobel laureate Suu Kyi said during a joint news conference in Yangon that sanctions should be suspended, but not lifted altogether, to pressure the civilian government to continue its reform drive.

-Suu Kyi and Britain have long been the biggest advocates of sanctions, imposed over the past 23 years for human rights abuses by Myanmar's military rulers.
-Critics argue they have kept the Southeast Asian country's 60 million people in poverty.
+Suu Kyi and Britain have long been the biggest advocates for enforcing sanctions, which critics say have kept Myanmar's 60 million people in poverty.

 EU sanctions, which are less stringent than those of the United States, include assets freezes, bans on arms sales and investments or trade related to timber or mining of metals and gemstones.
 It does not prohibit investment in other sectors.

-The restrictions also deny Myanmar access to the Generalised System of Preferences, which give trade privileges to poorer countries, but EU diplomats say changing that could take time.
+The restrictions also deny Myanmar access to the Generalized System of Preferences, which give trade privileges to poorer countries, but EU diplomats say changing that could take time.

 Suu Kyi's support for temporary easing of sanctions will carry huge weight due to her international standing, with many Western diplomats admitting she has long had a major influence on their policies towards Myanmar.

 Cameron earlier held talks with President Thein Sein and urged him to release all political prisoners, make peace with ethnic rebels and persuade hardliners in his cabinet and party that reforms were the best way forward.